 Frontier markets are usually smaller and even further behind emerging markets in terms of growth but still may offer opportunities for investors.
 Countries such as Estonia, Vietnam, and Kenya are often considered frontier markets.

-Emerging and frontier markets offer opportunity but come with risk.
+Emerging and frontier markets offer enhanced growth opportunities with extra risk.
 These countries are often not as stable economically or politically.
-They have been known to default on debts.
-Their markets can be far more volatile and unpredictable than the U.S. It’s not a bad idea to mix emerging and frontier investments into your portfolio, but be sure to balance them out with safer and more reliable assets.
+A lack of stability makes them more likely to default on debts than stable countries like the U.S. Their markets can be far more volatile and unpredictable.
+It’s not a bad idea to mix emerging and frontier investments into your portfolio, but as with every item on this list, diversification is crucial.
+Make sure you balance them out with safer and more reliable assets.

-Most investors are accustomed to seeing publicly traded stocks on major exchanges like the New York Stock Exchange and NASDAQ.
+Most investors are accustomed to seeing publicly traded stocks on major exchanges like the New York Stock Exchange and Nasdaq.
 But many companies are too small to be listed on these exchanges, and therefore trade “over the counter” or on the so-called “pink sheets.”
-You can buy shares of these companies on the cheap, and if they ultimately explode in growth, you can make a lot of money.
+You can buy shares of these companies on the cheap, and if they later grow explosively, you can make a lot of money.

 Keep in mind, however, that these stocks are trading over the counter because they were either de-listed from major exchanges or were never large enough to be listed in the first place.
 A large number of these penny stocks never rise in value.
 In fact, many of these tiny companies barely report any sales or income at all—they exist only on paper.

 Moreover, penny stocks are often the subject of price manipulation.
 Dishonest people may promote a company's shares to "pump" up the stock price and then "dump" the shares suddenly at a profit.
 Those who bought the stock as it was pumping will be stuck holding shares at a loss after the dump.